-If the Feasibility Study is presented for approval to the Minera Juanicipio shareholders with the technical committee recommendation to develop the project, each shareholder must either participate in the development, or alternatively sell their interest to the other shareholder.
+If the Feasibility Study is presented for approval to the Minera Juanicipio shareholders with the Technical Committee recommendation to develop the project, each shareholder must either participate in the development, or alternatively sell their interest to the other shareholder.

-If the Minera Juanicipio technical committee approves the Feasibility Study upon its completion and recommends development of the Juanicipio Project, Minera Juanicipio will present the Feasibility Study to each of the Company and Fresnillo (the "Shareholders") for formal development approval.
-Pursuant to the Shareholders Agreement, following the approval of a Feasibility Study and recommendation to develop the Juanicipio Project, each Shareholder has 30 days to decide whether or not it will participate in the Juanicipio Project's development.
+If the Minera Juanicipio Technical Committee approves the Feasibility Study and recommends development of the Juanicipio Project, whether based on the Feasibility Study or on any other development study, Minera Juanicipio will present the development plan to each of the Company and Fresnillo (the "Shareholders") for formal development approval.
+Pursuant to the Shareholders Agreement, following the approval of a Feasibility Study and a recommendation to develop the Juanicipio Project, each Shareholder has 30 days to decide whether or not it will participate in the Juanicipio Project's development.
 Under the terms of the Shareholders Agreement, the consequence of either Shareholder not agreeing to participate in the development is that the non-participating Shareholder's interest may be purchased by the other Shareholder for an amount equivalent to its capital contributions to date.